apache/incubator-devlake-website/docs/DeveloperManuals/04-DeveloperSetup.md

     ```sh
 	go get
     ```

-4. Install mockery
+4. Copy the sample config file to new local file:

     ```sh
-    go install github.com/vektra/mockery/v2@latest
-    ```

-5. Copy the sample config file to new local file:

-    ```sh
     cp .env.example .env
     ```

-6. Update the following variables in the file `.env`:
+5. Update the following variables in the file `.env`:

     * `DB_URL`: Replace `mysql:3306` with `127.0.0.1:3306`

-7. Start the MySQL and Grafana containers:
+6. Start the MySQL and Grafana containers:

     > Make sure the Docker daemon is running before this step.